TadeoDGAguilar/PBHBeta/docs/index.md

 # Acknowledgements

-I want to express my sincere gratitude to Dr. Isidro Gomez, Dr. Luis Padilla, and Dr. Gabriela Arroyo for their valuable support and dedication in the development of this project.
-Their time, knowledge, and experience have been essential in achieving the proposed objectives.
-Thanks to their guidance and advice, we have achieved a level of quality and scientific rigor that has been fundamental to the success of this work.
-I deeply appreciate their patience, kindness, and commitment in each of our meetings and conversations.
-Without a doubt, this collaboration has been an enriching experience and an honor for me.
-Thank you very much for everything!
+We would like to express our deepest gratitude to Dr. Juan Carlos Hidalgo for his invaluable guidance, support, and expertise as our advisor throughout the project "Constraints on primordial black holes for nonstandard cosmologies."
+His insightful feedback and dedication have greatly contributed to the success of this research.

+We would also like to extend our appreciation to Dr. Encieh Erfani and Dr. Luis Padilla for their collaboration and valuable contributions to the project.
+Their knowledge, expertise, and insightful discussions have significantly enhanced our understanding and the quality of our work.
+Furthermore, we would like to thank the entire research team and colleagues for their assistance, suggestions, and encouragement during the development of the PBHbeta library.
+Their contributions have been instrumental in the creation and refinement of this software.

+Lastly, we are grateful to the institutions that have supported this research endeavor, enabling us to pursue our scientific investigations and contribute to the field of cosmology.